diegohaz/constate/README.md

 type OnUnmount = ({ state: Object, setState: Function }) => void;
 ```

 This is a function called inside `Container`'s `componentWillUnmount`.
 It receives both current `state` and `setState`, but the latter will have effect only if you're using [`context`](#context).
 Otherwise, it will be noop.
-This is useful for doing cleanups.
+This is useful for making cleanups.

 > Note: when using [`context`](#context), all `Container`s of the same context behave as a single unit, which means that `onUnmount` will be called only when the last remaining `Container` of each context gets unmounted.